Last updated on December 22nd, 2021

 When choosing furniture for small apartments, always look for pieces that don’t block your view.
-Think open sided storage unit, glass top table, and slim chairs that will make your home much cozier.
+Think open-sided storage unit, glass top table, and slim chairs that will make your home much cozier.

 2. Keep Them Skinny

 In a small space, choosing slender furniture pieces is a great way to start.
 For instance, a big sofa with heavy cushions and fat arms will look way too heavier in a small living room.
-Instead, opt for a slender sofa with visible legs will make the space look light and breezy.
+Instead, choose a slender sofa with visible legs will make the space look light and breezy.